BetaTetras/BetaTetras/README.md

 [🔭] I am a first-year IT student at the University of Paul Sabatier in Toulouse.

-[🌱] I work with programming languages such as C, C++, Python, and Ada.
+[🌱] I work with programming languages such as C, C++, Python, Ada, Shell and Java.
+I do also learn SQL, HTML and CSS

 [⚡] My projects: